otanim/transliteration-with-spice/README.md

-This is a transliteration tool.
+This is a tool that allows to generate all common used transliterations.

-## Supported languages
+## Supported transliterations
+- Armenian -> Cyrillic (Russian, ru)
-- Armenian
+- Armenian -> ASCII (English, en)
-- Russian
+- Russian -> ASCII (English, en)

 ## Install